DroidKaigi/conference-app-2022/app-ios/README.md

 Some targets that depends on SwiftGenPlugin needs to build individualy.

 For example, a target "Theme" depends on "SwiftGenPlugin", it needs to build individualy.

+### Xcode Previews

+Before preview resume, specifying "Target" that a preview target view is belonged is needed.

+For example, when preview "AboutView", specify "AboutFeature".